bsfaqu/axiom_checker/README.md

 Note that the "x" in the u,u/v,v/w,w colums defaults to the transit set that is given by (t0).

-Furthermore, any field that is filled with "x" will default to include the transit set that corresponds to the shortest paths in G_R.
+Furthermore, any other field that is filled with "x" will default to include the transit set that corresponds to the shortest paths in G_R.
 If no such path exists in G_R, the transit function of this pair is set to the empty set.
+Take care that fields contains no character (no space) for transit sets that are supposed to be empty to avoid them being defaulted to the vertices of shortest paths in G_R.

-For example, replacing the field that corresponds to
-R(u,v) with "x", and all the empty fields with "x", will yield the same transit function for the example above:
+For an example of utilizing "x" in the different fields, replacing the field that corresponds to R(u,v) with "x", and all the empty fields with "x", will yield the same transit function for the example above:

 ```